cakephp/docs/en/orm/table-objects.rst

 Possible keys for belongsTo association arrays include:

 - **className**: the class name of the model being associated to the current model.
 If you're defining a 'Profile belongsTo User' relationship, the className key should equal 'Users'.
 - **foreignKey**: the name of the foreign key found in the current model.
-This is especially handy if you need to define multiple belongsTo relationships.
+This is especially handy if you need to define multiple belongsTo relationships to the same model.
 The default value for this key is the underscored, singular name of the other model, suffixed with ``_id``.
 - **conditions**: an array of find() compatible conditions or SQL strings such as ``['Users.active' => true]``
 - **joinType**: the type of the join to use in the SQL query, default is LEFT which may not fit your needs in all situations, INNER may be helpful when you want everything from your main and associated models or nothing at all.
 - **property**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & singular name of the association so ``user`` in our example.